jacver/connect-four/README.md

 # connect-four

-include:
- project title
- project description
+## project description

+This project is a browser version of the popular game.
+Built using only vanilla javascript, HTML5, and CSS it's a

-    What it does
+What it do

 What tech used
 challenges:
 features:

 table of contents

 how to run (live link)

 how to use